Finding a Widely Digitally Delicate Prime: Implementation

 That code ran for about $8$ hours on $50$ Xeon E5-2699 processors, each running at $2.3$ GHz, before producing a positive answer.
 Note that this answer is a widely digitally delicate {\bf probable} prime.

 That brings us to the last step.
 I used the PARI/GP {\tt isprime()} function to prove the primality of the number.
-That proof took $10$ hours and $45$ minutes on one of the Xeon processors described above.
-The prime contains $4030$ digits; it is given its own section below.
+That proof took $30$ CPU-hours on Xeon processors described above.
+The prime contains $4032$ digits; it is given its own section below.